Dalkey Island: Waters and leisure

 The island is also an ideal spot for fishing, with pollock, coalfish, wrasse and mackerel being caught.

-The channel between the island and the mainland is approximately 1200 yards long and 330 yards wide and known as Dalkey Sound which has a rocky floor and a strong tide flows through it.
+The channel between the island and the mainland is approximately 1200 yd long and 330 yd wide and known as Dalkey Sound which has a rocky floor and a strong tide flows through it.

 The waters around Dalkey Island are much used for sailing, angling and diving.
 Rocks known as Maiden or Carraig Rock, Clare Rock and Lamb Island, all to the northwest, form part of the ridge of the Island.
 Parts of these rocks are only visible at low tide.
 The southern end of the island is a favourite with kayakers, especially on the flooding tide.
 There can be a substantial overfall here and in a southeast wind can be extremely challenging for the kayaker.
 When kayaking around the Island on a flood tide it is easier to go in an anti-clockwise direction.